5 Day Kakadu and Katherine Bird Watching Tour - 2nd Oct 2018 only

-Dinner this evening can be purchased at the lodge bistro.
+Dinner this evening can be purchased at the hotel restaurant.

 This afternoon we drive to Maguk (Barramundi Gorge and falls), where we may see Rainbow Pitta and Shining Fly Catchers.
 Termite mounds are abundant along the dirt rad that takes us to the Maguk car park and from here, we take a walk through a paperbark forest to reach the gorge.
 Once we reach the gorge and waterfall, we can have a refreshing swim in the plungepool.

-We travel to the very south of the park today, to Gunlom (Waterfall Creek).
+Back to the lodge for breakfast and check out and then we travel to the very south of the park, to Gunlom (Waterfall Creek).
 A scenic drive in on an unsealed dirt road, takes us to the falls, which offer the opportunity for a swim in the large plunge pool at the base of the falls.
 There is also a walk to to the top of the falls, where pristine rock pools and a spectacular view await you.
 Bird species inhabiting this area include the Rainbow Pitta and Buff- sided Robin, in the poolside monsoon forest and up on the escarpment, along from the rock-pools, you can look for Chestnut-quilled Rock Pigeon, White-Lined Honeyeater and Sandstone Shrike Thrush among others.

-Departing Kakadu through the southern entrance, we have a break in the historic town of Pine Creek and explore a couple of nearby birding spots.
+Departing Kakadu through the southern entrance, we have a break in the historic town of Pine Creek and in the late afternoon we can explore a couple of nearby birding spots, including the Ferguson River.